litestar-org/litestar/CONTRIBUTING.rst

 after the example code-block.

 The ``# run:`` syntax is nothing special; Everything after the colon will be passed to the ``curl`` command that's being invoked.
-The URL is being built automatically, so the specified path can just be a path relative to the app.
+The URL is built automatically, so the specified path can just be a path relative to the app.

 In practice, this looks like the following: